 Reach Out to an Experienced Edwardsville Construction Accident Attorney Today

-To give yourself the best chance of recovering the money you need after an accident, it is essential that you hire an experienced attorney.
-At the Morelli Law Firm, our team of construction accident lawyers has a history of securing favorable compensation both through settlement deals and court-ordered payouts.
+To give yourself the best chance of recovering the money you need after an accident, hire an experienced personal injury lawyer.
+At the Morelli Law Firm, our team of construction accident attorneys has a history of securing favorable compensation both through settlement deals and court-ordered payouts.

-Contact us today by phone or through our website to schedule a free case review with a member of our legal team.
+Our compassionate lawyers will guide you through the legal process and help you secure fair compensation.
+Contact us today by phone or through our website to schedule a free case review with an experienced personal injury attorney.